The lowdown (in their own words...)

 The star performers

-Agriculture and estates; Charities and not-for-profit; Commercial litigation; Commercial property; Contentious trusts and probate; Corporate and commercial; Crime: fraud; Debt recovery; Education; Employment; Family; Franchising; Health and safety; Intellectual Property; Personal injury: claimant; Personal tax, trusts and probate; Planning; Property litigation; Sport; Transport and shipping.
+Agriculture and estates; Debt recovery; Charities and not-for-profit; Commercial litigation; Commercial property; Construction; Contentious trusts and probate; Corporate and commercial; Crime: fraud; Crime: general; Education; Employment; Family; Health and safety; Insolvency and corporate recovery; Intellectual Property; Personal tax, trusts and probate; Property litigation; Sport; Transport and shipping.

 A day in the life of...

-Departments to date: Corporate, employment, dispute resolution and commercial
+Departments to date: Corporate and commercial, dispute resolution and employment

 About the firm